syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-The following screenshot shows how the SfDataGrid is loaded with specific height and width with VerticalOptions and HorizontalOptions.
+The following screenshot shows how the SfDataGrid is loaded with specific height and width with VerticalOptions and HorizontalOptions:

 ![](SfDataGrid_images/Loading_with specific_height_and_width.png)